How to Remove Hard Inquiries from Your Credit Report Fast.

 What Are Hard Inquiries and Why Do They Matter?

-When you apply for credit—whether it's a loan, mortgage, or credit card—the lender performs a hard inquiry to assess your creditworthiness.
-This action is recorded on your credit report and can cause a temporary drop of 2–5 points in your credit score.
+When you submit a credit application—whether it's for a loan, mortgage, or credit card—the lender performs a hard inquiry (also known as a hard pull) to assess your creditworthiness.
+This action is recorded on your credit file and can cause a temporary drop of 2–5 points in your credit score or VantageScore.

 Difference Between Hard and Soft Inquiries